About the Journal

 I. AIMS AND SCOPE

-Onkologija: a medical-scientific journal was established in 1997.
+Onkologija: a medical-scientific journal was established at the Institute of Oncology Ljubljana in 1997.
 It is published on a semi-annual basis (June, December).

 The journal publishes original scientific and review articles, clinical case presentations, and clinical guidelines written in the Slovene language.
-The titles, abstracts, and keywords are translated to English.
-The journal is double-blind peer reviewed.
+The titles, abstracts, and keywords are translated into English.
+The journal is a double-blind peer-reviewed.
 The journal uses the Open Journal Systems software (OJS) for editorial work and open-access publishing support.

 With the aim of facilitating a rapid movement of knowledge within the framework of everyday oncology practice, the multidisciplinary journal deals with all the theoretical and practical aspects of oncology – from primary and secondary prevention and treatment of malignancies, their early detection and treatment, and the rehabilitation and palliation of cancer patients, to various social and ethical problems.